MarioLFB/Revixa-frontend/README.md

 - **Commenting and Likes**: Users can engage with reviews by posting comments, liking other users' comments, and removing likes if desired.
 - **Navigation**: An intuitive navigation bar allows users to explore different sections of the site with ease.
 - **Responsive Design**: Optimized for a smooth experience on various devices, including mobile, tablet, and desktop.

+## Future Features / Improvements

+- **Password Recovery**: Allow users to recover their accounts by receiving a password reset link via email.
+- **Social Authentication**: Enable users to log in with social media accounts like Google or LinkedIn.
+- **Notifications**: Introduce notifications to keep users updated on relevant activity and engagement.
+- **Enhanced Admin Tools**: Expand admin capabilities to improve monitoring and moderation of user-generated content.